-Original copies of the ASCIA action plans can be photocopied or scanned.
-This should be done in colour to maintain the forms' colour-coding.
+Original copies of the ASCIA action plans can be photocopied or scanned, preferably in colour as they are colour coded.

-Copies of the child or young person's personal (red) ASCIA action plan must be located with their adrenaline autoinjector and easily accessible.
+Copies of the child or young person's personal (red) ASCIA Action Plan must be located with their adrenaline autoinjector and easily accessible.

-Additional copies of the personal (red) and allergic reaction (green) ASCIA action plan should be kept in various locations around the education or care service to ensure they are easily accessible in an emergency.
+Additional copies of the personal (red) and allergic reaction (green) ASCIA Action Plan should be kept in various locations around the education or care service so they are easily accessible in an emergency situation.
 Locations may include the child or young person's classroom, canteen, sick bay, school office and yard duty bag.